LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 Another notation for $C^\infty\U c(U)$ is $\mathcal{D}(U)$ and it is often called the space of **test functions** for reasons we will later see.
-Given a compact subset $K \subset U$ we define for each
+Given a compact subset $K \subset U$, we define for each
 $k \in \mathbb{N}$